 Croatian Historical Institute in Zagreb presented his research on

-What is remarkable with this conference is that now one can publicly speak about the Danube Swabian history in former Yugoslavia’s countries.
+What is remarkable with this conference is that now one can publicly speak about the Danube Swabian history in former country of Yugoslavia.

 Ethnic Germans in Bosnia and Herzegovina are the latest ethnic German colonial group in Southeastern Europe.
 Even though the presence of ethnic Germans in the Balkans, including Bosnia and Herzegovina goes back to the migration time of the

 Visigoths the winds of change obliterated their presence except for their “scattered remains of ruins and rubble” that are discovered at different archaeological sites around the mining areas (Sasi) in Bosnia and Herzegovina.

 During Ottoman rule German Trappist monks founded near Banja Luka in 1869 in Delibašino Selo the Monastery Maria Stern / Mary Star.
 As well a significant group of ethnic Germans settled themselves in Bosnia and Herzegovina during the Austro-Hungarian occupation after 1878.

 The first Danube Swabian settlements in Bosnia and Herzegovina were Windthorst / Nova Topola founded in 1879 and Maglaj on Vrbas / Rudolfsthal / Adolfsthal as well as Rudolfstal/Bosanski Aleksandrovac, which was founded in 1880 and colonized by the settlers of the Banja Luka’s area as well as about 500 families from the Rhineland, Braunschweig, Hanover and Oldenburg.